-Water main within the service area, shown on Figure 1, is required along the following roads: Route 154 (Saybrook Road), Route 81 (Killingworth Road), and Candlewood Hill Road.
+Water main within the service area, shown on Figure 1, is required along Route 154 (Saybrook Road) and Route 82 (Bridge Street).
 New water systems typically use 8-inch or 12-inch diameter, cement-lined, ductile iron (DI) pipes.
-There is little cost differential for the installation of an 8-inch diameter DI pipe and a 12-inch diameter DI pipe.
-However, the up front capital cost is significantly higher for the 12-inch diameter DI pipe and the potential flows from the area do not warrant the use of 12-inch pipe.
-Therefore, WSE recommends the distribution system consist of 3,700-linear feet of 8-inch DI main.
-Mains should be installed such that the top of the pipe is at least 41⁄2-feet below the ground surface for protection against freezing and traffic loads.
+There is little cost differential between the installation of an 8-inch diameter DI pipe and a 12-inch diameter DI pipe.
+However, the up front capital cost is significantly higher for the 12-inch diameter DI pipe and the potential flows for the area do not warrant the use of 12-inch pipe.
+Therefore, WSE recommends the distribution system consist of 4,800-linear feet of 8-inch DI main.
+Mains should be installed such that the top of the pipe is at least $4\frac{1}{2}$ -feet below the ground surface for protection against freezing and traffic loads.